turtl/www/views/pages/about.md

 What is Turtl?
 ==============

-Turtl is an app you can use to store files and notes.
+Turtl is an app you can use to store notes and files.
 It can help keep track of research, photos, bookmarks, playlists, and anything else you can think of.
 Turtl uses client-side encryption to keep everything you put into it private while still allowing you to access your data from anywhere.